Updated on March 17th, 2025

 - Do not suck blood (like mosquitoes)

-They can, however, spread other contaminants.
-Just as an ant walking across your picnic lunch can deposit bits of material that it had previously walked across on your apple core, a silverfish (and all other insects) can do the same.
-Silverfish walk around a lot and not always in the most sanitary locations (think: trash cans and public bathrooms).
+While they don’t carry diseases, silverfish can still spread contaminants.
+Just as an ant walking across your picnic lunch can transfer germs from one surface to another—like your apple core—silverfish (and other insects (and all other insects) can do the same.
+Silverfish walk around a lot and not always in the most sanitary locations (think trash cans and public bathrooms).
 Thus, they can pick up germs from these locations and then transport them to your house, depositing them on food prep surfaces, around your food storage area and in your silverware drawer.

 Silverfish can also cause allergic reactions, though this would only be in the case of extreme infestations.
 Silverfish (and firebrats), unlike other insects, molt continuously throughout their lives, passing through 45 to 60 instars (or development stages) in their lifetime: from egg to baby silverfish (a nymph) to larvae to adult.
-If your home isn’t vacuumed and dusted on a regular basis, their external shell molting can become a part of your household dust.
-This dust, over time, may irritate people who are allergic to silverfish, as their scales contain a protein called tropomyosin, which can combine with other allergens and sometimes cause allergic reactions.
+If your home isn’t vacuumed and dusted regularly, their external shell molting can become a part of your household dust.
+Over time, this dust may irritate those allergic to silverfish.
+Their scales contain a protein called tropomyosin, which can combine with other allergens and trigger reactions.
 Allergic reactions may include coughing, sneezing, congestion and rashes.

 What do silverfish eat?